 Ensuring a Fair Division of Property

 California is a community property state.
 This means that each spouse owns 50 percent of all assets acquired during the marriage.
-It also means that if the parties incurred debts, then each spouse owes 50 percent of those, also.
+It also means that if the parties incurred debts, each spouse owes 50 percent of those, also.
 Although this concept sounds simple, it can be quite complex.
-Certain property, like an inheritance or an asset owned before the marriage, will likely be considered separate property and excluded from the community property division.
+Certain assets, like an inheritance or an asset owned before the marriage, will likely be considered separate property and excluded from the community property division.

 How California Courts Award Assets